introfog/GitWave/CODE_OF_CONDUCT.md

-# Code of Conduct for rGit
+# Code of Conduct for GitWave

 ## Our Pledge
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge